 Fruit-thinning sprays can be applied in concentrate form with airblast equipment.
-A 2x concentration is suggested in the beginning whereby you use one-half the amount of spray per tree as you would use in conventional spraying (See Concentrate Spraying, page 5).

-If higher concentrations are tried, a good starting point is a 3x concentration but applying only one-fourth the number of gallons of spray per tree or per acre that you would use in conventional spraying.
+A 2x concentration is suggested in the beginning whereby you use one-half the amount of spray per tree that would be used in conventional spraying (See Concentrate Spraying, page 5).
+If higher concentrations are tried, a good starting point is a 3x concentration but applying only onefourth the number of gallons of spray per tree or per acre that you would use in conventional spraying.